EMDR Therapy

 Frequently Asked Questions

-No. You don’t have to share every detail of your experience for EMDR to be effective.
-We move at your pace, and your sense of safety and control is always the priority.
+• No. You don’t have to share every detail of your experience for EMDR to be effective.
+We move at your pace, and your sense of emotional regulation and agency is always the priority.

-No special preparation is needed.
-We’ll begin by building a foundation of safety, trust, and coping tools so you feel ready before moving into deeper processing.
+• No special preparation is needed.
+We’ll begin by building a foundation of trust and coping tools so you feel ready before moving into the bi-lateral stimulation.